Nikshay-Jain/DA6401-Assign-2/Readme.md

 python Part-B\B_main_models.py
 ```

-Both of these would ask you for the wandb.ai API key which you have to feed in for getting connected to the servers which can be entered via command line.
+Both of these would ask you for the wandb.ai API key which you have to feed in for getting connected to the servers which can be entered as mentioned above.

 ## Closing Note:
 The link to the GitHub repo is attached here: https://github.com/Nikshay-Jain/DA6401-Assign-2